frostcone/magmaguy.com/wiki/en/elitemobs/info.md

 You can also check out [this]($language$/elitemobs/understanding_the_basics_of_elitemobs.md) page to find the intended way the players are supposed to interact with EliteMobs.

-## Leveled Elite Mobs
+## Dynamic Bosses

-This is one of the main functions of EliteMobs.
-It replaces some of the vanilla Minecraft spawns with Elite Mob spawns.
+Dynamic Bosses is one of the main features of EliteMobs.
+It replaces a percentage of vanilla Minecraft spawns with Elite Mob spawns.

 Elites are tougher mobs designed to challenge players and reward them with possible loot drops upon defeat.
 The level of Elites is determined by the quality of armor and gear equipped by the player.
 Normal Minecraft gear has a level determined by the material quality, as explained [here]($language$/elitemobs/spawning_tiers_loot.md&section=material-levels).
 However, as players defeat Elites and acquire better loot, they will eventually start obtaining Elite items with set levels, making it easier to predict the levels of Elites that will spawn.